viewar/documentation/docs/tutorials/template_tutorials/wallart.md

 ### Add app information

-Choose a unique app ID that will be used to access your application.
+Type in the Project Name and Company Name.
+See below for an automatically generated App-ID - it will be used to access your application.
+You may leave it as-is or customize it.
-It is a good idea to use a syntax like: _company.project_ or _project.topic_.

 ### Style your app

-Customise your application with a user-friendly Configurator view.
+Customise your application with a user-friendly Style tab.
 It is an easy and intuitive way to change colours of backgrounds, buttons and text.
-If you are familiar with CSS, check out the second tab.
-Properties of each element may be accessed Left-Click while holding Shift.
+On the left-hand side you see a Global Menu, giving you an overview of all app screens; on the right-hand side - a Contextual Menu, offering access to styling of particular elements.
+If you are familiar with CSS, check out the second tab of the Contextual Menu.

 ### Add content

-Add content with the Content Manager.
-Some Sample Content is provided to get you started.
-Should you want to add your Custom Content straight away, use the button below.
-Be aware that you may only use 2D models in this template.
-Use the Picture Uploader (more about [Model Assistants](/docs/sdk/model-assistants 'Model Assistants')).
+The Content tab offers various ways to fill your app with content.
+If you are uploading your own images, remember to carefully define their real-world dimensions!
 Don't worry, you will be able to manage your models at any time, even after App publishing!

+### Customize

+In the Customize tab particular functionalities of the application may be toggled on and off.
+"Projects" stands for projects saving and loading, while "Shopping Cart" offers a summary of all the models available in your scene.
+The Google Tracking ID may also be set here.

 ### Test app